Managing a large-scale crisis and patient surge

 Only weeks after its LiveProcess implementation, Children’s Medical Center put the emergency management platform to the test during two storms — Hurricane Gustav was followed within days by Hurricane Ike, one of the top 10 most destructive hurricane to make landfall in the US.

 “This is an area where LiveProcess gives the hospital the edge it needs to fulfill its mission to care for large numbers of patients at the drop of a hat.
 This is where LiveProcess really sings — in a large-scale crisis and subsequent patient surge,” said Rachel Hedstrom, communications staffer at Children’s Medical Center.

 An alternative to 24/7 incident command center staffing

 Just before Gustav hit, Children’s Medical Center decided to use LiveProcess for all of its hospital incident command communications.
-The hospital command center staff would use LiveProcess to communicate with each other in real-time, load documents and track the storm.
+The hospital command center staff would use LiveProcess to communicate with each other, load documents and track the storm.

 It was a leap of faith that paid off.
 When Ike hit and Dallas residents braced for the worst, Children’s Medical Center’s safety and emergency management personnel sprang into action while its medical transport teams coordinated with state emergency preparedness officials and neighboring hospitals.

 Relative calm washed over the handful of personnel inside Children’s hospital command center, which coordinated supplies, patient transports and the expected surge into the hospital’s emergency room.
 Shuttered hospitals in Galveston and Houston forced a surge of patients.
 Over 16 hours, the Children’s Medical Center team transported 400 patients — including 50 newborns — out of harm’s way.